wso2-extensions/identity-tools-cli/README.md

 The CLI mode can be used to handle bulk configurations in the target environment.
 This can be used to propagate resources across multiple environments, deploy new configurations to target environments and will act as a backup of each environment's configurations.

-This mode consists of the exportAll and importAll commands which can be used to export and import all configurations of the supported resources types from or to a target environment.
+This mode consists of the exportAll and importAll commands which can be used to export and import all configurations of the supported resource types from or to a target environment.

 Currently, supported resource types are:
 * Applications